australasian-computer-music-association/acmc23-85-RhizomaticImprovisation/article.md

-based on the improvisor's short term/working memory (about 15 to 30 seconds (Atkinson & Wickens, 1971)) of recent actions/events and a consequent sense of forthcoming potential events afforded by those actions/events and how these may fit withing the developing contexts that are made.
+based on the improvisor's short term/working memory (about 15 to 30 seconds (Atkinson & Wickens, 1971)) of recent actions/events and a consequent sense of forthcoming potential events afforded by those actions/events and how these may fit within the developing contexts that are made.

 A primary function in the performance and enjoyment of music is